johnbintz/jasmine-headless-webkit/README.md

 This gem works with projects that have used the [Jasmine gem](https://github.com/pivotal/jasmine-gem) to create a `jasmine.yml` file that defines what to test.
-The runner loads that `jasmine.yml` file and executes the tests in a Qt WebKit widget, displaying the results to the console and setting the exit code to 0 for success or 1 for failure.
+The runner loads that `jasmine.yml` file and executes the tests in a Qt WebKit widget, displaying the results to the console and setting the exit code to one of the following:

+* 0 for success
+* 1 for spec run failure
+* 2 for spec run success, but `console.log` was called during the run

 `console.log` works, too, so you can run your specs side-by-side in a browser if you're so inclined.